RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/9-Advanced/open-api/open-api.md

 - `basePath` : This is the slug to the specific Rapid Platform site that the connector was generated from.
 It takes the form of `/api/{tenant name}/{site name}`
 - `host` : This is the fully qualified domain name for the site environment.
 This comes pre-filled directed at local host for local development.
-- `securityDefinitions.oauth2_auth` : This array contains the default OAuth 2.0 connection details to fetch a user token to authenticate to the Rapid Platform
+- `securityDefinitions.oauth2_auth` : This array contains the default OAuth 2.0 connection details to fetch a user token to authenticate to Rapid Platform
-- `security[0].oauth2_auth[0]` : This contains the Application ID and permissions scope needed to authenticate to the Rapid Platform.
+- `security[0].oauth2_auth[0]` : This contains the Application ID and permissions scope needed to authenticate to Rapid Platform.
 By default it comes in the form `{application oid}/.default`

 ### Rapid Endpoints